mahmoudsebak/PixelShooter/README.md

 ### Final Version
 The game is played on two distinct computes connected with serial port or with ethernet cable.
-The game supports playing and two types of chatting: in-game and normal chatting.
+This version supports 2 levels of playing and it also support chatting.

 ## Download
 [Phase 1 Version](https://github.com/muhammad-sayed-mahdy/PixelShooter/blob/master/phase%201/pixel.exe),